Kewaskum, Wisconsin: History

 The community's population grew during the post–World War II economic expansion, leading the village to annex land from the Town of Kewaskum for new commercial and residential developments.
 The village first annexed land in 1959 and again in twenty of the next forty-six years.
 Additionally, Kewaskum annexed a noncontiguous parcel of land in the Town of Auburn in Fond du Lac County in 1963.

+Government

+The village of Kewaskum's local government consists of an elected Board President and six Board Trustees, as well as a hired village administrator.
+The Board President and Trustee term is 2 years.

+Village President Election Results

 Geography

 The primary north–south highway serving Kewaskum is U.S. Route 45, and the primary east–west highway is Wisconsin Highway 28.
 Kewaskum is located in the 262 Area Code of south-eastern Wisconsin, with Prefix 626.

 According to the United States Census Bureau, the village has a total area of 2.45 sqmi, all of it land.